Highly versatile, CBD has multiple uses.

 More research into the effects on cancer in humans is needed to support these early conclusions, but initial results look promising.

-CBD use for its neuroprotective properties
+Patients can benefit by using CBD for its neuroprotective properties

 Early research indicates CBD’s impact on the endocannabinoid system and other neurotransmitters could provide relief for people with neurological disorders, such as Alzheimer’s, MS, Parkinson’s, and epilepsy.